 Over the years, Apple has made changes to its internal development process for watchOS updates that make it easier for the company to add and remove new features.
 This makes each yearly release more stable because the company can remove features that aren’t ready for primetime.
 Now it’s time to meet all the new functions on watchOS 8.

 New Watch Faces, Photos focus, and new workouts

-watchOS 8 introduces two new Watch Faces: Portraits, in which users can select a Portrait photo took ok their iPhones and add it as a main Watch Face, and World Timer that features time zones from places all over the globe.
+watchOS 8 introduces two new Watch Faces: Portraits, in which users can select a Portrait photo taken ok their iPhones and add it as a main Watch Face, and World Timer, which features time zones from places all over the globe.

 Apple’s also putting a lot of effort into the Photos app with new memories served daily, a new mosaic grid view, and the ability to share photos via Messages and Mail with just a few taps.